StarStrider23/Black-Scholes-project/README.md

 ## Black-Scholes model

 The Black–Scholes model is a foundational framework in quantitative finance used to price European-style options.
 It provides a closed-form solution for option prices under a set of simplifying assumptions about market behavior.
 At its core, the model assumes that the underlying asset price follows a geometric Brownian motion with constant volatility and drift.
+Beyond that, there are also some additional assumptions: constant risk-free interest rate, frictionless markets (no transaction costs or taxes), no arbitrage opportunities exist and of course that the underlying asset doesn't pay dividends.

-Mathematically, the Black-Scholes model is a partial differential equation (PDE) of second order.
+Mathematically speaking, the Black-Scholes model is a a second-order linear partial differential equation (PDE).

 $$ \frac{\partial V}{\partial t} + \frac{1}{2} \sigma^2 S^2 \frac{\partial^2 V}{\partial S^2} + r S \frac{\partial V}{\partial S} - rV = 0 $$